This page will discuss containers and container images, as well as their use in operations and solution development.

 and are immutable.
 Tags can be moved to point to different images, but digests are fixed.

-You can read more about and find validation regex in the
+You can read more about it and find the validation regex in the

 OCI Distribution Specification.

-You can find more information about digests format in the
+You can find more information about the digest format in the

 OCI Image Specification.